Sierra Leone Colony and Protectorate: Early 19th century to mid-20th century

 On 17 October 1821, the Sierra Leone Colony was made part of British West Africa, an administrative entity consisting of British colonies in West Africa.
 The entity's original name was Colony of Sierra Leone and its Dependencies, after which it became British West African Territories and finally British West African Settlements.
 British West Africa was constituted during two periods, from 17 October 1821 until its first dissolution on 13 January 1850, and again from 19 February 1866 until its final demise on 28 November 1888.
 Freetown served as the capital of British West Africa through the entity's entire existence.

 On 31 August 1896, the hinterland of Sierra Leone became a British protectorate, thus creating Sierra Leone Protectorate.
 The boundaries were demarcated with French Guinea and Liberia.

 On 1 January 1928 the British abolished domestic slavery.

 In 1930 Sierra Leone Development Company (DELCO), a British company, started mining iron ore.

 In 1932 Sierra Leone Selection Trust, a subsidiary of the British Consolidated African Selection Trust (CAST), was set up to mine diamonds.

-In 1937 a "Native Administration" system, patterned after Lord Frederick Lugard's indirect rule system in northern Nigeria, was introduced into the Sierra Leone Protectorate.
+In 1937 a "Native Administration" system, patterned after Lord Lugard's indirect rule system in northern Nigeria, was introduced into the Sierra Leone Protectorate.

 In 1938 Wallace Johnson started the West African Youth League in Freetown, mobilising workers in new trade unions against the colonial government.

 When World War II began in 1939, emergency powers were used to incarcerate Wallace Johnson.

 In 1947 a new constitution was proposed for the colony, which gave the majority of seats in Legislative Council to the majority population of the protectorate.